CaleighWC/GBS-process/README.md

 # GBS-process

-This is a set of submit scripts created to modernize the Irwin lab GBS processing protocol to use GATK version on the Fir cluster from Digital Research Alliance of Canada.
+This is a set of submit scripts created by Caleigh Charlebois to streamline Darren Irwin's GBS processing protocol to use GATK version on the Fir cluster from Digital Research Alliance of Canada.
 This cluster uses SLURM for job scheduling.

 # How to Use